gioperalto/esm/README.md

 **App is currently coupled (frontend and backend are in the same app).
 It would be nice to decouple (separate frontend + backend) the application.**

 ## Startup (Initialization)
+1. Run `npm install`
-1. Launch mongodb instance (or cluster) and configure mongodb settings in config/database.js
+2. Launch mongodb instance (or cluster) and configure mongodb settings in config/database.js
-2. Once mongo is running, you should be able to kick the app off with `npm start PORT=XXXX` or `node app PORT=XXXX` where X is a number
+3. Once mongo is running, you should be able to kick the app off with `npm start PORT=XXXX` or `node app PORT=XXXX` where X is a number
-3. Web application will be available at http://localhost:PORT (defaults to 1337)
+4. Web application will be available at http://localhost:PORT (defaults to 1337)
-4. Matches and player stats will accrue over time if the daemon.js file is running (`node daemon.js`) on a separate process
+5. Matches and player stats will accrue over time if the daemon.js file is running (`node daemon.js`) on a separate process

 ## Home Page
 The home page provides links to the account creation, login, players, and roster pages.
 These pages are public by default, however logging in will grant you access to additional pages.